 Here’s where the one-on-one comparisons really come out.
 As far as price goes, the cheapest Standard Plus NBN 50 plan between Optus and Telstra is an Optus plan – Internet Everyday – and goes for $75 per month.
 Optus list typical evening speeds of 45Mbps, while Telstra’s newly sped-up network offers 50Mbps.
 If you stay connected to Optus for 36 months, you’ll pay no modem fees – otherwise, the modem costs $252.

-Optus’ Phone Lite plans are phone plans that are optional and bundled in as pay as you go (PAYG) plans.
+Optus’ plans all come with bundled in as pay as you go (PAYG) plans.
 You have the option of spending $10 outright and getting a phone with unlimited standard calls across Australia.

 The cheapest Telstra NBN 50 plan is the Unlimited NBN 50 plan at $90 monthly, including a $216 modem (with the price waived if you stay with Telstra for 24 months) and a $99 connection fee, currently waived if you connect online.
 Look out for other promo offers from Telstra, such as waiving the first month’s charges.

 Between these providers the price difference isn’t too great, and ultimately it will come down to which one you prefer.
-You certainly save more if you go with Optus, although you can pick up Telstra TV with a Telstra plan for $99 monthly (compared to $79 for Optus with a Fetch Mini on the Entertainer Lite plan, or $90 for Optus NBN 50 with Fetch Mighty, on the Internet Entertainer plan).
+You certainly save more if you go with Optus, although you can pick up Telstra TV with a Telstra plan for $99 monthly (compared to $85 for Optus with a Fetch Mini on the Family Internet Ultimate plan, or $90 for Optus NBN 50 with Fetch Mighty, on the Internet Entertainer plan).

 The following table shows a selection of published unlimited Telstra and Optus NBN 50 plans on Canstar Blue’s database, listed in order of standard monthly cost, from the lowest to highest, and then by alphabetical order of provider.
 Use our comparison tool above to see plans from a range of other providers.
 This is a selection of products with links to referral partners.